Overview

 Views on tourism

-- There is an agreement amongst residents that the tourism industry is important for Scotland, with 94% of respondents saying they view the industry positively.
+• There is an agreement amongst residents that the tourism industry is important for Scotland.
+94% of respondents said they view the industry positively.

 Positives and Negatives

-- The top-of-mind benefits about the industry were the economic benefits, the opportunity to showcase the beauty of Scotland and employment opportunities.
+• the opportunity to showcase the beauty of Scotland

 Perceptions on Local Area